gayathriuthamaraj/InDel/README.md

 ## AI and ML Integration

-A key design decision in GigShield is that the parametric triggers are threshold conditions that *initiate* a claim event, but the AI layer sits above them to determine risk pricing, verify legitimacy, and predict future exposure.
+A key design decision in InDel is that the parametric triggers are threshold conditions that *initiate* a claim event, but the AI layer sits above them to determine risk pricing, verify legitimacy, and predict future exposure.
 The system is not a rule engine.
 The thresholds are inputs to ML models, not the decision-makers themselves.

 **Model 1 — Dynamic Premium Calculation (XGBoost Regressor)**